apache/superset/RELEASING/release-notes-1-4/README.md

 - The experience of using alerts and reports have improved in a few minor ways. ([#16335](https://github.com/apache/superset/pull/16335),[#16281](https://github.com/apache/superset/pull/16281))

-- Drag and drop now has a clickable ghhost button for an improved user experience. ([#16119](https://github.com/apache/superset/pull/16119))
+- Drag and drop now has a clickable ghost button for an improved user experience. ([#16119](https://github.com/apache/superset/pull/16119))

 ## Database Experience